Sub-agents

 parentAgentId

-- Returns: An array of objects, where each object contains the result from a delegated agent:
+- Returns: An array of objects with results from each delegated agent:

 [